whodheeeraj/pelocal-assignment/README.md

 ### 4. Initialize Database & Run

-The application automatically checks for the database file (`todo.db`) and initializes the table if it doesn't exist.
+The application automatically checks for the database file and initializes the table if it doesn't exist.

 ```bash
 python app.py